delphiki/hass-pronote/README.md

 ### Option 2: using the QR Code

-Install the following Chrome Extension: [QR Code Scanner for Google Chrome™](https://chrome.google.com/webstore/detail/qr-code-scanner-for-googl/mcgfkahjhghbjdgiibjfkgpenehdldpg/related?hl=en) (only needed for setup).
+Install the following Chrome Extension: [QR Code Reader](https://chrome.google.com/webstore/detail/qr-code-reader/likadllkkidlligfcdhfnnbkjigdkmci) (only needed for setup).

 Create the QR Code from your Pronote account:
 ![image](doc/generate_qr_code.png)

-Use the Chrome Extension to scan the current tab:
+Use the extension to scan the QR Code:
 ![image](doc/scan_qr_code.png)

 And copy the JSON ouput that looks like: